-During this phase, detailed mapping of geothermal manifestations, mode and geological controls on their distribution is very important in developing the conceptual model of the geothermal system.
-The study of volcanological features detailing the eruption trends, history and ages is also import in determining the type and existence of heat sources.
+At this stage, detailed mapping of geothermal manifestations, mode of and geological controls on their distribution is very important in developing the conceptual model of the geothermal system.
+The study of volcanological features detailing the eruption trends, history and ages is also import ant in determining the type and existence of heat sources.
 Detailed structural mapping is very important in the rift system, as the geothermal reservoirs are dependent on fractures rather than lithology.
 Some of these fractures become drilling targets, as they are known to control the upward movement of geothermal fluids.